 4/1.15/3.2.2.2 Lunar SRS sharing with the mobile (except aeronautical mobile) service

-[TBD]
+The results of one sharing study show that with the single entry static worst-case analysis, there is a margin of at least 35.3 dB to satisfy the mobile service protection criteria for Public Protection and Disaster Relief (PPDR) applications.
+The result also implies that aggregating over 3 388 simultaneously transmitting worst case towards the Earth interfering transmitters would still meet the MS protection criteria, which far exceeds the expected active number of lunar transmitters in this band.
+Thus, the results of this static worst-case study suggest that sharing between SRS and terrestrial MS, including PPDR applications, operating in the 420-430 MHz band (co-channel) is feasible.

 4/1.15/3.2.2.3 Lunar SRS sharing with the radiolocation service

 The results of one sharing study suggest that protection of radars operating in the radiolocation service in the 420-430 MHz band (co-channel) from SRS interference is ensured.
 Furthermore, the interference-to-noise ratio metric shows that in the static worst-case analysis for a single interferer, there is a margin of 10.4 dB or more to satisfy the radiolocation service protection criteria.